About Tia Rescue

 Dogs arrive at Tia from all sources.
-Some direct from the trainers, others via a not so scenic route.
-One just walked up the drive, having been tipped out of a car.
+Some come directly from the trainers, others via a not so scenic route.
+One dog just walked up the drive, having been tipped out of a car.
 Dog wardens, vets, concerned public, an army of good folk all play a part.
 The phone never stops.

 The day begins at 7.30 with breakfast, closely followed by the arrival of the kennel staff.
-Our fantastic volunteers may take them for a stroll around our orchard where they might come across a shire or a sheep or perhaps it will be a race around the run with their new kennel mate.
-For some it will be the first time they have felt grass under their feet or peed on a tree..
+Our fantastic volunteers may take them for a stroll around our orchard, where they might come across a Shire horse or a sheep, or perhaps it will be a race around the run with their new kennel mate.
+For some it will be the first time they have felt grass under their feet or peed on a tree.
 Then it’s back to their newly washed pen for another snooze.

-The kennel block closes for the day at three o’clock sharp and their lunch is served followed by more sleep.
-Supporters and adopters mix with accountants, trainers and a biker desperate for a full English in our cafe.
+The kennel block closes for the day at 3 o’clock sharp and their main meal is served followed by more sleep.
+Supporters and adopters mix with accountants, trainers, or a disgruntled traveller who wants his emaciated mare back.
 You never know who or what will turn up.
-A big round haybale, donated by a local school, or someone picking up a sofa or half a a dozen eggs from the girls.
-Our vets might arrive to work upstairs in our treatment room or perhaps the farrier pops in to trim Albies feet.
-Behind the scenes, admin staff may be dispatching stock to our many charity shops or identifying the new arrival, or perhaps doing the wages whilst sampling one of the new cakes.
-A photographer snaps away at a dog which needs a push and another dove goes missing courtesy of the buzzard.
+A big round hay bale, donated by a local school, or someone picking up half a dozen eggs from the battery girls.
+Our vets might arrive to work upstairs in our treatment room or perhaps the farrier will pop in to trim Isla’s feet, one of the 70 plus horses we have on the farm.
+Behind the scenes, admin staff may be dispatching stock to our many charity shops, or perhaps doing the wages.
+Ian, our wonderful photographer snaps away at a dog which needs a push and another dove goes missing courtesy of the buzzard.
 No day is the same.